-Each state does its own thing in terms of whether to have a state income tax, when tax payments are due, what rates they use, and what forms to file.
+Each state has its own terms of whether to have a state income tax, when tax payments are due, what rates they use, and what forms to file.
 We’ll cover some of the differences below to make you aware of what may vary in each state.

 States That Have a State Income Tax

 Not all states have a state income tax.
 However, in states that do, the employee must be asked what amount to withhold from the paycheck.
 That amount is to be withheld by the employer and paid to the state.
-The income tax rate varies by state and also varies by person based on factors like their marital status and number of exemptions they claim.
+The income tax rate varies by state and also varies by person based on factors such as their marital status and the number of exemptions they claim.

 Employees provide this information on the equivalent of a federal W-4 form, which may be called by a different name in each state.
-For example, South Dakota has no state income taxes, North Dakota does and uses the Federal W-4 to track withholdings.
-New Jersey also has state tax withholdings and tracks them on an NJ-W4 form.
+For example, South Dakota has no state income taxes, while North Dakota does and uses the Federal W-4 to track withholdings.
+New Jersey also has state tax withholdings and tracks them on a Form NJ-W4.